Skip to content

 Edit Button Location Autoscale Pool

-5. Change the number to the number of media nodes you want and click on save, now wait for it to apply the change.
+5. Change the number to the number of media nodes you want and click "Save", then wait for the change to be applied.

 Change the instance size#